briolive/weekend-jquery-server-calculator/INSTRUCTIONS.md

 You are going to be building a server-side calculator.
 The logic for the calculator **must** be implemented on the server.

+[x] Set up file structure and server
+[] Build a calculator in HTML with two input fields, [] Buttons for addition, subtraction, multiplication, and division, [] Buttons for submit and clear
+[] Create click handlers for all buttons

 ## Required Features

 ### Calculator